Styyx1/Ruvaak-Readme/README.md

 ## Changelog

 For see what changes happened in each version please refer to the [Changelog](https://github.com/Styyx1/Ruvaak-Readme/blob/main/Changelog.md).
 Please note that after a major version update (x.0.0), the changelog might not cover every change.

+## Support

+If you feel like I did a good job with the list and want to support my work, consider donating to my [ko-fi](https://ko-fi.com/styyx).

 ## Credits and Thanks